atbcb/usab-uswds/_pages/about/policy/p-foia.md

 ## Introduction

-Welcome to the Access Board's Freedom of Information Act (FOIA) page.&nbsp; We hope to provide you helpful information about the Access Board and about the [Freedom of Information Act](http://www.justice.gov/oip/foia_updates/Vol_XVII_4/page2.htm).&nbsp; Below is a description of that Act, as well as a list of frequently asked questions (FAQs).
+Welcome to the Access Board's Freedom of Information Act (FOIA) page.&nbsp; We hope to provide you helpful information about the Access Board and about the [Freedom of Information Act](http://www.justice.gov/oip/foia_updates/Vol_XVII_4/page2.htm).&nbsp; Below is a description of that Act, frequently asked questions (FAQs), and links to our [FOIA Reports](#foia-reports).

 ### FOIA Officer